How To Recognize Signs You Have Abandonment Issues ( & What To do About It)

 A person who lacks a sense of object constancy or object permanence feels the relationship is not stable or secure whenever there are minor conflicts, setbacks, or when a partner goes away on a business trip.
 They may feel their partner is no longer available for them, if they are not in close contact with them or experience moments of separation from them.

 In extreme cases of borderline personality disorder and histrionic personality disorders, a person can feel intense feelings of abandonment or emptiness when they are unable to grab their partner’s attention, and will become overly dramatic or distressed to get their partner’s attention.
+Psychoanalyst James Masterson’s concept of “object constancy” is also relevant—those lacking this capacity may experience what he termed “abandonment depression,” characterized by overwhelming panic, anxiety, emptiness, and distress when facing perceived rejection.

 Holding onto unrequited love may be a way of protecting oneself from facing feelings of abandonment that would emerge if they were able to let go.
 Staying attached stops them healing those abandonment wounds.
 Letting go of the relationship releases the abandonment feelings and therefore holding onto relationships is a way of escaping the pain of abandonment and restoring the feeling of being loved, even though it may be a fantasy they’re holding onto and not reality.
 James Masterson calls this the abandonment depression, whereby a person feels panic, anxiety, depression and emptiness.